 Through a website or platform, employees or managers answer questions about their own or team member’s individual performance.

-Users will usually select a certain number of capabilities to assess out of an entire suite of organisational capabilities.
-This is usually done to support a specific development track, such as assessing the digital capabilities of an emerging leader.
+Users will typically select a certain number of capabilities to assess out of an entire suite of organisational capabilities.
+This is typically done to support a specific development track, such as assessing the digital capabilities of an emerging leader.

 At the end, a personal report is created.
 Depending on your organisation’s intent for the tool, these reports will provide an overview of the individual’s competency levels across a number of chosen capabilities.
 Many organisations offer free resources with suggested next steps for development, too.

 Capabilities, as we’ve said before, are rather static on their own.
 That’s because they remain the what of your organisation, not the how.
 The how comes from the ways in which you utilise them.

 A digital discovery tool is just one way to make capabilities more accessible and widely adopted in your organisation.

 - It enables employees to self-assess their current capabilities and competency levels against your organisation’s standards.